nikitatran/astro-simple-resume/README.md

 If you want to use your own custom SVGs or use a different icon set from Iconify, please refer to [astro-icon](https://github.com/natemoo-re/astro-icon?tab=readme-ov-file#usage) documentation.

 ### How to change favicon
 By default, the favicon is located under the `public` folder.
-You could either replace the contents of the existing `favicon.svg` file with your own svg code, or you could make a new `.svg` file in the `public` folder and change `faviconFilePath` to your new file name.
+You could either replace the contents of the existing `favicon.svg` file with your own svg code, or you could make a new `.svg` file in the `public` folder and change `faviconFilePath` in `src/resume_sections/site_info.json` to the new file name.

-# Resources used
+## Resources used
 - [Astro documentation](https://docs.astro.build/en/getting-started/)
 - [astro-icon documentation](https://github.com/natemoo-re/astro-icon#astro-icon)
 - [Tailwind CSS documentation](https://tailwindcss.com/docs/installation)